jpwexperience/clipcut-gui/README.md

 2. run 'npm install' while in repository
 3. run 'npm start'

-User Input Options:
+User Input Options:<br />
-Clip Start: Timecode (00:00:00.00) or number of seconds of when the clip should start Clip Duration: Length of the clip in timecode or seconds Quality Level: The crf value when encoding with x264.
+Clip Start: Timecode (00:00:00.00) or number of seconds of when the clip should start<br />
+Clip Duration: Length of the clip in timecode or seconds<br />
+Quality Level: The crf value when encoding with x264.
 The lower the number, the higher the quality.
-Sane range is 18-32.
+Sane range is 18-32.<br />
 Clip Name: The name of the newly generated clip.
-Currently the clip will be generated within the directory of the source video.
+Currently the clip will be generated within the directory of the source video.<br />